 \section{Conclusion}

-We have performed an experimental measurement of a blue magic wavelength near 477~nm in $^{88}$Sr atoms with a relative frequency uncertainty at the $10^{-7}$ level.
-The magic wavelength is calculated to be 476.82362(8)~nm from a spectroscopic measurement of the clock transition AC-Stark shift.
-Our experimental value slightly deviates from the theoretical prediction by 0.061(54) nm.
-Thus, this work could be helpful for a more accurate estimation of the atomic polarizability in the blue spectral region, for example by fine tuning the reduced dipole moment of some transitions or the core contribution.
+We performed a measurement of a blue magic wavelength near 477~nm in $^{88}$Sr atoms with a relative frequency uncertainty at the $10^{-7}$ level.
+The magic wavelength is found to be 476.82362(8)~nm from a spectroscopic measurement of the clock-transition AC-Stark shift.
+Our experimental value is in reasonable agreement with the theoretical prediction, with a difference of 0.061(54) nm, mainly dominated by the uncertainty in the theoretical calculation.
+Thus, this work could be helpful for a more accurate estimation of the atomic polarizability in the blue spectral region, for example, by fine-tuning the reduced dipole moment of some transitions or the core contribution.

-The 477~nm magic wavelength for the strontium clock transition has the advantage of a shorter wavelength and higher polarizability, compared to the commonly used 813~nm magic wavelength.
-This makes the 477~nm magic wavelength a good candidate for Bragg pulses to perform matter-wave interferometries involving both the $\gstate$ and $\ThreePZero$ states, with potential applications for atomic clock interferometry~\cite{Loriani2019,DiPumpo2021} and quantum test of weak equivalence principle in the optical domain~\cite{zych2018quantum,Rosi2017}.
-However, the photon scattering rate at 477~nm is higher than at 813~nm, making the 477~nm magic wavelength more challenging to use for conventional optical lattice clocks and strongly-correlated gases, two applications that generally require a long coherence time.
-Nevertheless, cooperative effects in light emission where the timescales involved are generally shorter might be facilitated as the optical lattice could be deeper and accommodate a denser sample.
+The 477-nm magic wavelength for the strontium clock transition has the advantage of a shorter wavelength and higher polarizability, compared to the commonly used 813-nm magic wavelength.
+This makes the 477-nm magic wavelength a good candidate for Bragg pulses to perform matter-wave interferometry involving both the $\gstate$ and $\ThreePZero$ states, with potential applications for atomic clock interferometry~\cite{Loriani2019,DiPumpo2021} and quantum test of weak equivalence principle in the optical domain~\cite{zych2018quantum,Rosi2017}.
+However, the photon scattering rate for a given lattice depth is about three orders of magnitude higher at 477~nm than at 813~nm.
+Hence, the 477-nm magic wavelength is more challenging to use for conventional optical lattice clocks and strongly correlated gases, two applications that generally require a long coherence time.
+Nevertheless, a denser atomic sample trapped in 477-nm optical tweezers could be useful to study cooperative effects in light emission, since the experimental timescales are generally shorter in these studies.

 Our measurements also provide a reference point to locate other wavelengths of interesting state-dependent potential, such as the anti-magic wavelength or the tune-out wavelength~\cite{Safronova2015}.